Rue281/SIGN-UP-FORM/README.md

 this form checks for:
 - any value for First Name and Last Name (not empty).
 - a valid Email address.
-- Password Confirmation input matches Password input
+- Password Confirmation input matches Password input.